The 40-Hour HAZWOPER Course: What to Expect?

 • Those performing or overseeing emergency-response waste removal at any location where these services are required.

 Supervisors and laborers alike must follow HAZWOPER rules and fulfill educational/training requirements.
 A supervisor must undergo the same amount of training as the personnel they oversee.
-The specific amount of training required of personnel depends on the particular tasks for which they are responsible, but a general laborer at a site is expected to have completed 40 hours of HAZWOPER instruction as well as three (3) days of hands-on training.
+The specific amount of training required of personnel depends on the particular tasks for which they are responsible, but a general laborer at a site is expected to have completed 40 hours of HAZWOPER instruction or OSHA HAZWOPER 40 as well as three (3) days of hands-on training.
 They must also take a refresher course each year.

 It is important to emphasize that many HAZWOPER programs fail to consider this requirement.
 As a result, a lot of people do not realize that the training class they attended is not truly compliant with OSHA, which leaves their employer vulnerable to heavy fines.
 Don't allow yourself to get cheated like this—use our Hands-on Simulator to ensure proper compliance.

-How to Pass the Course
+What’s Needed in Order to Pass the Course